-3 Bolivia in particular, with a narrower tax base than other countries, shows a considerable high share of environmental taxes on fiscal revenues; more than 2 points higher than Japan, the OECD country with the largest share.
+3 Bolivia in particular, with a narrower tax base than other countries, shows a considerably high share of environmental taxes in fiscal revenues-more than 2 points higher than Japan, the OECD country with the largest share.
 However, the comparison of formal taxes and tax revenues hides the role of subsidies.
 Argentina for example has very large fiscal subsidies in the pricing of energy.